obregon08/sprintdeck/docs/roadmap.md

 2. **Create an RFC** - For significant architectural changes
 3. **Submit a proposal** - For new features or improvements
 4. **Join discussions** - Participate in community discussions
+5. **Start small** - Begin with documentation or small improvements

 ## Feedback